 Life's a Beach

 There are many great beaches in Croatia.
-Being off the beaten path in Europe, they are often inexpensive, but providing identical weather to that of the major beach destinations.
+Being off the beaten path in Europe, they are often inexpensive, but provide identical weather to that of the major beach destinations.
 Medulin has great facilities and a long, sandy beach that ends at a beautifully calm sea.
-Baska beach, on Krk Island, is popular also, with a long pebbly beach, with cafés, hotels, restaurants and the like running along the shore.
-Bol is another popular destination, with beautiful golden sand, and activities.
-And quite possibly the most beautiful of them all, is Zaton.
-It has 1.5 kilometres of beach, and terrific water sports.
+Baska Beach, on Krk Island, is another popular destination.
+The long pebbly shore is surrounded by cafés, hotels and restaurants to seek shelter in once the sun becomes too much.